avarp/phpt/README.md

 #### Tree

-Tree is example of power of Variants.
+[Tree](https://en.wikipedia.org/wiki/Binary_tree) is an example of the power of Variants.
 You can define variants recursively!
 In our example Tree is binary and can be: 1) empty 2) contains some integer data and two inner branches:

 ```php
 class Tree extends Variants